42thlab/arkis-docs/docs/api/node.md

 ---------   | -----------
 name        | Filter by name
 state       | Filter by state
-cluster_id  | Filter by cluster UUID
-region      | Filter by region node_size   | Filter by node size labels      | Filter by a list of labels (e.g. `[{ "region": "us-east", "environment": "production" }]`)
+cluster     | Filter by cluster UUID region      | Filter by region node_size   | Filter by node size labels      | Filter by a list of labels (e.g. `[{ "region": "us-east", "environment": "production" }]`)